C.B.T. (Compulsory Basic Training)

 There is no pass or fail with a C.B.T as this is a training course.
 On successful completion of the above elements, you will receive a CBT Certificate, which expires after 2 years.
 You may now ride up to a 125cc motorcycle if you are aged 17 and above, and at 16 years of age you may only ride up to 50cc motorcycle or scooter.
 YOU MUST DISPLAY L PLATES TO THE FRONT AND REAR OF YOUR MOTORCYCLE/SCOOTER.

 1st Gear conduct C.B.T's 7 days a week.
-Registration is at 8.00am; the course ends at approximately 5.00pm.
+Registration is at 7.45am; the finishing time varies.

 If you do not complete your CBT on the same day, you will have to re-book additional training for an additional charge.

 Advance Motorcycle Training